The Expected Social Security Disability Changes for 2026

 Work Credits: Credits you earn by working and paying Social Security taxes; you need enough of these credits to qualify for Social Security Disability Insurance (SSDI).

-Predictions for the most likely Cost of Living Adjustment (COLA) for Social Security disability are estimated to be around 2.7% for 2026.
-This means that recipients of Social Security disability benefit payments can expect a $40-45 increase in monthly benefit payments if this COLA holds true.
+The Cost of Living Adjustment (COLA) for Social Security disability is confirmed to be 2.8% for 2026.
+This means that recipients of Social Security disability benefit payments can expect an average increase of approximately $56 in monthly benefit payments for this COLA increase.
 This adjustment continues to assist with offsetting expected inflation for 2026.

 The earnings required for one work credit in 2025 are $1,810 per work credit.
-This figure is expected to rise in 2026.
-This means it can take more earnings to accumulate work credits and that it may take longer to build up a work credit history.
+This figure is rising in 2026 to $1,890.
+This means it can take more earnings to accumulate work credits, and that it may take longer to build up a work credit history.
 However, because the requirement is tied to the national average wage index, the earnings needed per work credit generally rise in line with overall wage growth each year.

 Changes to Substantial Gainful Activity Limits in 2026